Astrotek-Labs/blade/docs/intro.md

 4. Write output parquet via `_update_path` impl
 5. Output filepath is in place from incoming filepath with prefix of "_BLADE"

+## General
+- Value string / binary / f64 are redundant.
+To reduce file size binary and f64 are dropped as then can be calcualted when decompressing from the value string.

 ## Supported datasets
 1. Transfers